Last updated on February 9th, 2025 at 03:05 am

 Let’s take a look:

-It is important to note that these physical factors do not solely cause irritability but can contribute to its occurrence.
+These physical factors may not solely cause irritability but can contribute to psychological and environmental influences.

 Related: How Emotions Shape Thoughts and Behaviours